Generation of polarization-entangled photon pairs from two interacting quantum emitters: Introduction

 Nowadays, the most popular sources of entangled-photon pairs are based on parametric-down conversion (PDC) and quantum dots (QDs).
 On the one hand, PDC is a nonlinear optics process where a photon pumps a nonlinear crystal giving rise to the scattering of two photons.
-The scattered photons can be detected entangled in polarization by using a post-selection procedure \cite{Shih_PRL_1988, Ou_PRL_1988, Kiess_PRL_1993} or by placing the detectors at particular directions \cite{Kwiat_PRL_1995, Kwiat_PRA_1999}.
-However, entangled photons generated from PDC suffer from several drawbacks, such as their probabilistic nature and their large spectral linewidth.
+The scattered photons can be detected entangled in polarization by using a postselection procedure \cite{Shih_PRL_1988, Ou_PRL_1988, Kiess_PRL_1993} or by placing the detectors at particular directions \cite{Kwiat_PRL_1995, Kwiat_PRA_1999}.
+Even if the walkoff of the entangled photons generated from PDC is avoided \cite{Fedrizzi_OE_2007,Evans_PRL_2010}, they suffer from several drawbacks, such as their probabilistic nature and their large spectral linewidth.
 On the other hand, the cascade emission from a biexciton QD can also give rise to the emission of polarization-entangled photons \cite{Benson_PRL_2000, Stevenson_Shields_2006, Akopian_PRL_2006}, in a similar way to the cascade emission from atomic beams but with a better control on the directions of emission.
 However, the generation of entangled photons from biexciton QDs also suffers from drawbacks, such as being typically limited to the infrared range and the usual fine structure splitting that can reduce the photon entanglement \cite{Gammon_PRL_1996,Huber_PRL_2018,Liu_NatureNano_2019}.

 Notably, a source of entangled photons in the visible range can find applications in different contexts.
 In quantum communication, such a source would facilitate the interfacing between light and quantum nodes with optical transition frequencies \cite{Inlek_PRL2017,Drmota_PRL_2023}, and it could also facilitate the quantum-enhanced imaging of biological samples \cite{Taylor_PR_2016, Camphausen_OpticsExpress_2023}.
 However, only a few sources of entangled photons operating in the visible regime have been proposed \cite{Trebbia_PRA_2010, Rezai_Optica_2019, Wang_PRR_2020}, aside from the probabilistic PDC \cite{Shih_PRL_1988, Sciarrino_EPJS_2011, Sansa_APL_2022}.